Driving Tour of West Bay in Grand Cayman

 There are lots of other great places to eat in West Bay from local eateries to waterfront restaurants.
 Check out these additional recommendations.

-Other activities that you can do in West Bay include diving and snorkelling from the Cracked Conch/Macabuca dock or the Lighthouse Point/Divetech dock.
+Other activities that you can do in West Bay include diving and snorkelling from Macabuca dock (Turtle Reef) or Divetech dock (Lighthouse Point).
 Lots of large and very docile tarpon hang out in the water here, and these majestic creatures are wonderful to see in their own element.

-If you are organised in advance you can also book windsurfing or kitesurfing lessons from Kitesurf Cayman who run private and semi-private lessons from the beach in the Barkers National Park.
-Or a true highlight is going for a horseback ride along the seagrass-strewn beach in Barkers National Park with Pampered Ponies or Spirit of the West.
-Both do beach rides and beach-swim-rides.
-Their moonlight rides are also pretty awesome!
+Alternatively, a true highlight is going for a horseback ride along the seagrass-strewn beach in Barkers National Park with Pampered Ponies or Coral Stone Stables.
+Both do beach rides and beach-swim rides.

 Kitesurf Cayman